xitonix/xv/README.md

 # xv
-A CLI tool to encode/decode data with standard command piping support.
+A CLI tool to encrypt & decrypt data using AES-256 algorithm with command piping support.

 ## Installation